-About the size of half a table-tennis ball, this basic key chain from Nite Ize perfect for nighttime walks or hanging out at camp.
-Clip it to your dog’s collar via a mini carabiner, and squeeze the housing to turn it on or double press for rave flash mode.
-You can set it to one of six colors or let it automatically cycle through the rainbow in disco mode.
+About the size of half a table-tennis ball, this basic key chain from Nite Ize is perfect for nighttime walks or hanging out at camp.
+Clip it to your dog’s collar via a mini carabiner, and squeeze the housing to turn it on or double press for the rave flash mode.
+You can adjust it to one of six colors or let it automatically cycle through the rainbow in disco mode.
 Nite Ize claims 20 hours of burn time on the two included lithium batteries. $9.50

 Leave No Trace applies to fur friends, too.
 Luckily, there are all sorts of biodegradable baggie options, so you don’t have to use plastic.
 These Earth Friendly Pick-Up Bags from Cycle Dog are plant-based, but just as good at removing presents from the trail as their non-compostable counterparts.
 Each box contains six rolls of a dozen baggies. $8

 If you’re the sort of person who hooks your doggo up with gear that often costs more than your own (cough, below, cough), then you’ll probably cry, “Take my money!” at this next bit: For every bag of Campfire Feast nibbles sold, GivePet donates enough yummies for 10 shelter pups.
 The treats are small-batch, grain-free, protein-rich and fish-smelly. $10 for a 12-ounce package.